ancalagon623/ancalagon623/README.md

 Hello!
 My name is Michael Grumbine.

-I am a software develoer focused on web technologies and SQL at the moment
+I am a software developer focused on NodeJS, Angular, and SQL.

 Developing my skills in: